Skip to main content

 back to top

 Entries require at least three elements which may include digital, print, website, video (commercial or non-commercial), social media, and public relations, etc. targeted to a non-English speaking audience.
 The campaign could be created organically or with the intention of a multilingual campaign, not simply using a translation platform.
 The application should include a short description of the campaign and to whom the message is targeted.
 Submitted work may include video, a PDF, or JPEG files.
+Note: Include English version of materials or translation of script and headlines/text.

 back to top

-14. Internal Marketing Recognition / Incentive Campaign
+16. Internal Marketing Recognition/Incentive Campaign

 A program that supplements external marketing efforts by recognizing and/or incenting credit union staff over an extended campaign period.
 This may include special incentives, employee engagement programs, or other drivers of internal credit union focus.
 Single events will be excluded.
 Supplemental materials (employee newsletters, photographs, and other components) are encouraged.